-6. Conclusion
+6. Conclusions

-Category-5 cyclones are the most intense cyclones on earth.
-For long it is known that in addition to warm SST, a sufficiently thick layer of subsurface warm water is also required as a necessary pre-condition for reaching such high intensity (e.g., Leipper and Volgenau 1972; Gray 1979).
-However, due to the lack of in situ observations it has been difficult to quantify how thick the subsurface warm layer is considered as thick enough.
+Category 5 cyclones are the most intense cyclones on earth.
+For a long time it has been known that in addition to warm SST, a sufficiently thick layer of subsurface warm water is required as a necessary precondition for reaching such a high intensity (e.g., Leipper and Volgenau 1972; Gray 1979).
+However, because of the lack of in situ observations it has been difficult to quantify how thick a subsurface warm layer is considered as thick enough.
 With the advancement in in situ ocean observations like the deployment of Argo floats (Roemmich et al. 2004; Trenberth 2006), it is now possible to take a fresh look at the situation using new observations.
-Based on 10 years' data, it is found that SST is typically around 29°C. However, the subsurface condition depends strongly on cyclone's translation speed.
+Based on 10 yr of data, it is found that SST is typically around 29°C. However, the subsurface condition depends strongly on cyclone's translation speed.

-It is observed that faster-moving typhoons of $U_h \sim 7-8 \text{ ms}^{-1}$ can afford to intensify to category-5 over shallow subsurface warm layer characterized by D26 ~ 60-70m and UOHC ~ 65-70kj cm-2 while slow-moving typhoons need much deeper subsurface layer, for example, D26 ~ 115-140m and UOHC ~ 115-125 kj cm-2 are needed for travelling at $U_h \sim 2-3 \text{ ms}^{-1}$.
-Ocean mixed layer numerical experiments and air-sea enthalpy flux estimation support the above observations that though over relatively shallow layer, there is still sufficient flux for intensification since the negative feedback from cyclone's self-induced cooling (Price 1981; Emanuel 1999) can still be effectively restrained under fast translation speed.
-On the contrary, as the negative feedback is much enhanced when a storm is slow-moving (Price 1981; Lin et al. 2003a,b), a much deeper subsurface warm layer is required for slow-moving typhoons.
+It is observed that faster-moving typhoons of $U_h \sim$ 7-8 m s-1 can afford to intensify to category 5 over a shallow subsurface warm layer characterized by D26 \sim 60-70 m and UOHC \sim 65-70 kJ cm-2 while slowmoving typhoons need much deeper subsurface layers; for example, D26 \sim 115-140 m and UOHC \sim 115-125 kJ cm-2 are needed for traveling at $U_h \sim 2-3$ m s-1.
+Ocean mixed layer numerical experiments and air-sea enthalpy flux estimations support the above observations that though over relatively shallow layer, there is still sufficient flux for intensification since the negative feedback from cyclone's self-induced cooling (Price 1981; Emanuel 1999) can still be effectively restrained under fast translation speed.
+On the contrary, as the negative feedback is much enhanced when a storm is slow moving (Price 1981; Lin et al. 2003a,b), a much deeper subsurface warm layer is required for slow-moving typhoons.